scottkleinman/nepal2017/tools_and_resources.md

 ### Python

 Python is a programming language that is relatively easy to learn.
 It is particularly popular with the data science, machine learning, and natural language processing communities, which have considerable overlap with DH.
 There are many ways to install Python on your system.
 I recommend the [Anaconda](https://www.continuum.io/downloads) distribution, which comes with many of the modules you will need for DH research.
+Before you download, read the warnings below or you will destroy your computer.

-> #### Which version of Python should I download?
+> #### Anaconda warnings
-> There is no right answer two this question.
-Version 2.7 is the stable version and is generally a good option.
-If you want to run Lexos locally, you should have Python 2.7.
-Python 3 is slightly different.
-In the future, most applications will be written in Python 3, but it will not be standard for some time.
-Luckily, Anaconda makes it possible to run both at the same time.
-I suggest starting with Python 2.7 and adding Python 3 if you need it.
+> OK, you won't really destroy your computer, but it was the best way I could think of to get you to read this.
+When installing Anaconda, you must follow these directions exactly or you will find that it doesn't work.
+Before anything else, you must make sure that you download the correct version. **Do not automatically download the latest version until you have read this!** You will most likely want to install Version 2.7 of Python.
+This is the stable version and is generally a good option.
+Python 3 (probably something like Python 3.6) is slightly dialect of the language, which will become the dominant version in the future.
+It is possibly to have both versions on your machine, but instructions for doing that lie outside the scope of this document.
+At present, most DH tools and tutorials use Python 2.7, so use that version unless youhave a good reason not to.
 If you are installing Lexos, it is best to do it in tandem with installing Anaconda.
 Complete installation instructions are [here](https://github.com/WheatonCS/Lexos/tree/master/0_InstallGuides).

 Installation of Anaconda is fairly straightforward.
-Just locate the installer for your system (see link above), download it,  and double-click it.
+Just locate the installer for your system (see link above), download it, and double-click it. **Note: The installation location is not important; however, make sure that you leave the option to Update the PATH variable checked.
+This will ensure that Windows knows where it is when you access Python.** This is especially important if you already have a different version of Python installed.

 Once it has finished installing, open a terminal (Mac) or command prompt (Windows).
 Type python `print("hello")` and hit `Enter`.
 Make sure you use straight quotes, not curly/smart quotes.
 If you get "hello" printed back to you, the Python installation was successful.

 Anaconda comes with many of the Python libraries (also known as "modules" or "packages") you may need.
 You can find a complete list of pre-installed packages [here](https://docs.continuum.io/anaconda/pkg-docs).
 If you need to install a package such as `chardet`, which is not included by default, open a command prompt and type `conda install chardet`.
 If the name of the package is not in the list type `pip install package_name` will work in most cases.
 Generally, tools like Lexos will list which packages they require in their documentation.